How It Works See the Data Resources Login Start Free

 How long should I keep assessment records?

-We recommend keeping ELP assessment records for the same duration as other driver qualification files—3 years after the driver leaves your employment.
-ELPReady automatically retains your assessment data and certificates, making audit preparation simple.
+Same as other driver qualification files: 3 years after the driver leaves your employment.
+ELPReady keeps your assessment data and certificates automatically, so you don't need to manage files yourself.

 Still Have Questions?